Cjoe1993/gif-j/README.md

 # gif-j

-gif-j is a simple, python-based gif viewer that utilizes tkinter to display the gif.
+gif-j is a simple, python-based gif viewer that utilizes tkinter.
 It has no buttons, no extra fluff, just a window to display your gif of choice.
 Think of it as a way to spice up your desktop while studying, working, or anything really..
 To run the program, simply cd into the gif-j directory and run python main.py in the command line.
 You can dynamically resize the window by left/right clicking on it.